 - DNSSEC needs application layer visibility for all the times when it works, kin to the little padlock icon for SSL encrypted secure web sessions (or certificate failure notices for when things are self signed, expired, or otherwise not trustworthy). - In this, DNSSEC is potentially like Internet2 itself.
 I'm convinced that one of the biggest (and best!) things about Internet2 AND one of the biggest problems with Internet2 is that it "just works."
-People use Internet2 all the time with no idea that they're doing so. - If DNSSEC similarly "just works" (except for when it silently breaks attempts to do bad things), will people even know they're receiving a benefit from it? - Contrast invisible DNSSEC protection with the anti-phishing protection that Firefox delivers, something that's FAR more "in your face" and visible...
+People use Internet2 all the time with no idea that they're doing so. - If DNSSEC similarly "just works" (except for when it silently breaks attempts to do bad things, or someone screws up and it breaks attempts to do legitimate things), will people even know they're using DNSSEC? - Contrast invisible DNSSEC protection with the anti-phishing protection that Firefox delivers, something that's FAR more "in your face" and visible...